BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 deployed it in their container orchestration using Terraform.
 You can access this app at [paste.blakerain.com].

-Of course, I found out some more things about Bunny along the way.
-Most of them were small bumps along the way, until I crashed and burned and could go no further... 😮 But that will have to wait for another post.
+Of course, I found out some more things about using Bunny.
+There were also some small bumps along the way, with one significant roadblock I've yet to overcome.
+But that will have to wait for another post.

 [cement]: https://git.blakerain.com/BlakeRain/cement
 [paste.blakerain.com]: https://paste.blakerain.com/